Seteeri/Particle/snippets/notes/PARTICLE.md

     * Move pointer semantically fwd and back [Done]
     * Handle layout when moving to inner list
     * Handle random edits
-    * When updating sublist, update superlists
-      * Insert anywhere in list
+      * Update subsequent items in list
+      * Update superlist
         * Traverse "*part-lsts"
         * This can result in slow updates, so lists should be done outside the list then merged in
     * Implement doubly-linked particles
-    * Refactor cmds
+    * Refactor other cmds
-    * Repl must use bounds?
-    * Refactor gen layout use -> move it
-    * Make fn: mov-cur X/adv Y/nl

-    * Add cmds to swap/toggle layouts X/Y
+    * Add cmd to swap/toggle layouts X/Y
       * Must relayout car/cdr
       * Lists of lists are Y
       * Nums and Strs are X
       * Other syms...default to Y also, but should be X also
       * Refactor list UI

+    * Cur/part relative position functions
+    * Refactor gen layout use -> move it
+      * Where to put this?
+    * Make fn: mov-cur X/adv Y/nl
     * Handle missing bounds in metrics for space and ctrl chars
-    * Cur/part relative position functions

   * Intergate model into worker [Done]

   * Optimize ipc to batch messages, flush etc.
+    * Instead of directly sending msgs, put into list
+    * Call flush to send all
+    * Requires rewriting protocol to read multiple messages from single string

   * Notation
     * Circular lists -> dot instead of ] or Left-arrow